Valik3201/Tea2Go/README.md

 # Tea2Go - Portfolio Project

-## Overview 📝
+## 📝 Overview

-Tea2Go is a delightful virtual tea cafe that I've created as part of my web development journey at Codecademy.
+Tea2Go is a delightful virtual tea cafe that I've created as part of my web development journey at **Codecademy**.
 The goal of this project is to showcase my skills in building a web page for a charming tea cafe called "Tea2Go."
 The web page includes sections such as Home, About Us, Collection, and Contact, all carefully designed to evoke the essence of a welcoming tea haven.

-## Features 💡
+## 💡 Features

 - Home Page: Welcome visitors to Tea2Go with a warm and inviting hero banner that sets the tone for the entire web experience.